LOTaher/BeGroovy/README.md

 ### Contributing
 We don't have much of a policy so if you'd like to contribute to the project, feel free to file a pull request.

 If you're curious to see what our presentation looked like at Demo Day, then check out this [link](https://docs.google.com/presentation/d/1Waid320x178V1s_AMj-3rzG9FVzUT62XVzuRCgoBoYw/edit?usp=sharing)!
+Here is our project listed on the Oasis [website](https://hub.oasisneu.com/3bdf477afc7941938bf49be8902d3678)!

 ![Logo](https://media.discordapp.net/attachments/926427375091208242/1094706300740452452/BeGroovy.png?width=887&height=293)